 \section{Introduction}

-The recent technological advancements in processing, storage, communication and sensing have transformed the landscape of computing systems.
+The recent technological advancements in processing, storage, communication, and sensing have transformed the landscape of computing systems.
 With the emergence of Internet of Things (IoT), a huge amount of data is generated, imposing technical challenges in the resource-constrained embedded systems that are placed at the edge of the network.
-The ever-growing number of global IoT connections, which grew by 18\% in 2022 and is expected to be 29.7 billion in 2027 \cite{iotanal}, is only deteriorating this situation.
-At the same time, the already-stressed cloud data centers are drawing worldwide concerns due to their enormous electricity demands.
+The ever-growing number of global IoT connections, which increased by 18\% in 2022 and is expected to be 29.7 billion in 2027 \cite{iotanal}, only deteriorates this situation.
+At the same time, the already stressed cloud data centers are drawing worldwide concerns due to their enormous electricity demands.
 Indicatively, it is estimated that the energy consumption of data centers in Europe was increased by 43\% from 2010 to 2020 \cite{avgerinou}, while according to \cite{datacenters}, data centers may generate up to 8\% of the global carbon emissions in 2030.

 The above issues become even more critical when considering the massive growth of demanding applications from domains such as Digital Signal Processing (DSP), Artificial Intelligence (AI), and Machine Learning (ML).
-More specifically, the emergence of compute- and memory-intensive DSP and AI/ML applications marks a new era for computing, where traditional design approaches and conventional processors are unable to meet the performance requirements \cite{heterog, georgis}.
+More specifically, the emergence of compute- and memory-intensive DSP and AI/ML applications marks a new era for computing, where traditional design approaches and conventional processors cannot meet the performance requirements \cite{heterog, georgis}.
 Therefore, it is obvious that the proliferation of data and workloads, the increase in the complexity of applications, and the urgent need for power efficiency and fast processing, all together, force the industry of computing systems to examine alternative design solutions and computing schemes.